 The controversy, however, did not appear to hurt Madonna’s music sales or slow her rising star.
 The news coverage and the controversy simply bolstered her cache.
 The timing of the whole affair was very good indeed — coming just as some 2 million copies of her album Like A Prayer were heading for the record stores.
 By late March and early April 1989, the single and the album, Like a Prayer, both shot to #1 on the Billboard charts.
 The album would proceed to sell 13 million copies worldwide, 4 million alone in the U.S., also spawning four Top Ten singles and becoming the top album in over thirty countries.
 “If there was anyone left in the world who didn’t know who Madonna was up until that point,” wrote Mark Bego in his 1992 book, Madonna: Blonde Ambition, “they certainly knew who she was now.”
 Still, at this point, Madonna had another two decades of career and controversy ahead, with many more albums, movies, concerts and multi-million-dollar contracts to come.
 By January 2007, Forbes magazine was reporting that Madonna was the 4th wealthiest woman in entertainment, worth an estimated $350-to-$400 million dollars.

 For additional stories on celebrity advertising at this website please see the “Madison Avenue” category page.
 Other stories on famous women can be found on the “Noteworthy Ladies” topics page.
-Thanks for visiting – and please consider supporting this website.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle.

 Date Posted: 25 April 2008